bfortuner/ml-glossary/docs/architectures.rst

 .. rubric:: Model

-An example implementation in PyTorch.
+An example implementation on FMNIST dataset in PyTorch. `Full Code <https://github.com/bfortuner/ml-cheatsheet/blob/master/code/mlp.py>`__

+1. The input to the network is a vector of size 28*28 i.e.(image from FashionMNIST dataset of dimension 28*28 pixels flattened to sigle dimension vector).

+2. 2 fully connected hidden layers.

+3. Output layer with 10 outputs.(10 classes)

 .. literalinclude:: ../code/mlp.py
       :pyobject: MLP